makubacki/tianocore.github.io/EDK-II-Development-Process.md

       - Add the `--subject-prefix="PATCH v2"` if you are sending out a second version of the patch series.

-    - `$ git send-email *.patch`
+    - `$ git send-email *.patch --to devel@edk2.groups.io`

+    - If it is the first time to send mail to edk2 mail list, please join https://edk2.groups.io/g/devel and expect there will be delay because the mail needs manual approval from the admin (gaoliming@byosoft.com.cn or michael.d.kinney@intel.com) of https://edk2.groups.io/g/devel

-11. Modify local commits based on the review feedbacks and repeat steps 3 to 9
+13. Modify local commits based on the review feedbacks and repeat steps 3 to 11

     - For the latest commit, you can use `$ git commit --amend`